 Customs & Immigration: New laws require advanced submission of manifests from planes and ships arriving from abroad; this should enable the system to assist in identification of individuals who should, and should not be there.

 1.3 Approach

-The basic algorithm starts with a pre-processing step, consisting of digitization and segmentation.
-The next step is called face segmentation.
 We define the face segmentation problem as: given a scene that may contain one or more faces, create sub-images that crop out individual faces.
-After face segmentation, the device enters into the face identification mode, as shown.
+After face segmentation, the device enters the face identification mode.